Dizzienoo/MongooseSchemaValidator/readme.md

 1.2.3 - Updated how errors are added as earlier errors were, in some cases, being over written.

 1.2.4 - Fixed Typos in error response and fixed error in documentation.

+1.4.0 - Added "numberArray" option to allow for more error flexibility

 ## Issues